 Discontinued mechanical wood pulp mill

 At the long-discontinued Bure mechanical wood pulp mill, pulp used to be (until 1965) impregnated with a bactericidal agent that may have contaminated the soil on the site.
 Holmen has carried out studies of the environmental situation at and adjacent to the former industrial site.
-Decisions about remediation measures are expected in 2018.
+A decision on remediation measures is expected in 2020.

 Remediation measures were finished in 2016 at a decommissioned surface treatment plant in Iggesund.
-Treatment of the polluted groundwater at the former industrial site began in 2017.
+Work to treat the polluted groundwater at the former industrial site has been in progress since 2018.

 A fibre sludge landfill site in Kvillsfors has been surveyed.
 Sludge containing PCBs (from copier paper) was taken from Nyboholm Mill and dumped at the site.
 Holmen has investigated the environmental situation at the landfill site.
 The County Administrative Board is expected to announce in 2020 how they want to proceed with the matter.